 Climate Change is a Human Rights Issue

-Each week, members of the Third Generation Project team, affiliated staff, and guest writers will open a door to the stories that we believe are key to shaping the policy responses to the human rights implications of climate change.
+On a regular basis, members of the Third Generation Project team, affiliated staff, and guest writers will open a door to the stories that we believe are key to shaping the policy responses to the human rights implications of climate change.
 It is an established fact that climate change is happening, our planet is warming, our seas are rising, our weather patterns are becoming more extreme.
 However, many ignore the critical impacts that these changes are having upon human rights across the globe.
 We at the Third Generation Project hope to bring more attention to these impacts and their underlying causes.

 "...many ignore the critical impacts that these changes are having upon human rights across the globe."